netd-tud/riot-exercises/04-saul/README.md

 ## Task 1

-Test the application and verify that when the sensed temperature surpasses the threshold of 26 °C the LED color switches to red.
+Test the application and verify that when the sensed temperature surpasses the threshold of 24 °C the red LED turns on.

-**Hint**: Touch the temperature sensor on the side of your board to change the measured temperature (it is labeled HDC1000).
+**Hint**: Touch the temperature sensor on your board to change the measured temperature (it is the small gray box right of the RGB LED).

 **1. Build and flash the application.
 Open a serial port communication.**
 ```sh